K-PaaS/application-platform-guide-eng/install/portal/vm_type_api.md

 This document (PaaS-TA AP Portal API Installation Guide) shows how to install PaaS-TA AP Portal API using BOSH.

 ### <div id="1.2"/> 1.2.
 Range
-The installation scope was written based on the basic installation of the Portal API to verify the PaaS-TA AP Portal.
+The installation range was written based on the basic installation of the Portal API to verify the PaaS-TA AP Portal.

 ### <div id="1.3"/> 1.3.
 References